15 Hours / 15 CEs

 • Intended Audience

 This training is intended for mental health and allied professionals who specialize in pediatric and adolescent mental health, digital and behavioral intervention technologies, and teletherapy.
-It is designed for individuals seeking to enhance their expertise in delivering effective interventions and support for young people using innovative approaches and technologies.
+It is designed for individuals who provide care, support, and intervention to children and adolescents, and who utilize innovative approaches and technologies in their practice.

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at all experience levels who work with children and adolescents in the context of technology and mental health.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of familiarity with technology in clinical practice.

 • Practice Setting

-• Outpatient mental health clinics specializing in child and adolescent care
+• Outpatient child and adolescent mental health clinics

-• Pediatric medical practices with integrated behavioral health services
+• Pediatric primary care and integrated behavioral health

-• Telehealth platforms dedicated to pediatric and adolescent mental health
+• Telehealth platforms and digital behavioral health programs

 Eduardo Bunge, PhD